-System reset capability and/or supported Fibre Channel switches.
+• System reset capability and/or supported Fibre Channel switches.
 For supported switches, see the release notes.
 (Either system reset or I/O fencing is required for all nodes.)

-Note: If you use I/O fencing and ipfilterd on a node, the ipfilterd configuration must allow communication between the node and the telnet port on the switch.
+Note: If you use I/O fencing and ipfilterd on a node, the ipfilterd configuration must allow communication between the node and the telnet port on the switch (or optionally the ssh port on a Brocade switch)

-- RAID hardware as specified in the release notes. - Adequate compute power for CXFS nodes, particularly server-capable administration nodes, which must deal with the required communication and I/O overhead.
+• RAID hardware as specified in the release notes.

+- Adequate compute power for CXFS nodes, particularly server-capable administration nodes, which must deal with the required communication and I/O overhead.
 There should be at least 2 GB of RAM on the system.
 To avoid problems during metadata server recovery/relocation, all potential metadata servers should have as much memory as the active metadata server.
-See "Provide Enough Memory" on page 50.

-- Licenses for CXFS and XVM.
-See the general release notes Chapter 5, "CXFS Licensing" on page 103. - The XVM volume manager .
+See "Provide Enough Memory" on page 50. - Licenses for CXFS.
+See the general release notes and Chapter 5, "CXFS Licensing" on page 101. - The XVM volume manager.